-We strive to adhere to a high standard of safety and ethical care, and to uphold the guidelines written out in the Guild of Guide’s code of conduct:
+As such, it is necessary for us to adhere to a high standard of safety and ethical care.
+Our guides therefore strive to uphold the guidelines written out in the Guild of Guide’s code of conduct, a document which some of our team took part in creating in collaboration with other psychedelic guides in Holland.

 - Guides conduct exhaustive physical and mental health screening of participants and ensure their clients receive appropriate and adequate support before, during, and after a psychedelic experience.